Jose Siri Player Props: Rays vs. Orioles

 Jose Siri At The Plate

-- Siri has picked up a hit in 60.0% of his 60 games this season, with at least two hits in 15.0% of them.
+- Siri has picked up a hit in 37 of 61 games this season, with multiple hits nine times.

-- Looking at the 60 games he has played this season, he's hit a long ball in 18 of them (30.0%), and in 8.4% of his trips to the plate.
+- In 26 games this season (42.6%), Siri has picked up an RBI, and in 11 of those games (18.0%) he had more than one.
+He has also driven home three or more of his team's runs in two contests.

-- Siri has had at least one RBI in 43.3% of his games this season (26 of 60), with two or more RBI 11 times (18.3%).
-He has also been responsible for three or more of his team's runs in two contests.
+- In 29 of 61 games this year, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.